kentonwho/Kenpana/README.md

 # Kenpana
 Kenpana is a support library for interactive large scale visualization of ensembles ADCIRC output data.
 The library is built in the language:
-- Xarray for the interface with large NetCDF datasets
+- Xarray/UGRID/cf_conventions for the interface with large NetCDF datasets
 - Dask for support for computation
 - Scipy for statistics
 - Holoviews/Datashader for interactivity